Acer SB220Q bi 21.5" FHD IPS Monitor vs LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor

 Who should buy each?

-Choose the Acer SB220Q bi 21.5" FHD IPS Monitor if: you need a compact display for everyday use, want to save money, or prefer a lightweight monitor.
+Choose the Acer SB220Q bi 21.5" FHD IPS Monitor if: you want a lightweight monitor for basic tasks, need a budget-friendly option, or require a secondary display.
 (21.5" display, 75 Hz refresh)

 Conclusion